Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Extension to Stratified Logrank Test

 Below we first introduce the stratified logrank statistic.
 Suppose that the units are divided into $S$ strata.
 For units in each stratum $s \in \{1, 2, \ldots,S\}$, similar to Section \ref{sec:mds}, let $L_{[s]}$ be the overall observed-expected difference, and $U_{[s]}$ be the corresponding overall variance.
 We can then represent the (standardized) stratified logrank statistic as

 When the treatment assignments and potential censoring times are independent across strata, and Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} hold within each stratum, the observed-expected differences $L_{[s]}$'s, as well as the variances $U_{[s]}$'s, are mutually independent for all $1\le s \le S$, and the means and variances for the randomization distributions of the $L_{[s]}$'s can be similarly derived as in Theorem \ref{thm:mean_var_L}.
 These immediately imply the first two moments of the randomization distribution of the total observed-expected difference $\sum_{s=1}^{S} L_{[s]}$.
 Specifically, conditioning on all the potential event times, $\sum_{s=1}^{S} L_{[s]}$ has mean zero, and $ \sum_{s=1}^{S} U_{[s]}$ is an unbiased variance estimator for it.
 Therefore, $\SLR$ is essentially a standardization of the total observed-expected difference.
-To establish the central limit theorem for the stratified logrank statistic $\SLR$ in \eqref{eq:SLR}, we introduce the following regularity condition.
+To establish the asymptotic Gaussianity of the stratified logrank statistic, we introduce the following regularity condition.

 \begin{condition} Along the sequence of finite populations satisfying $H_0$ in \eqref{eq:H0}, as $n\rightarrow \infty$, the number of strata $S$ is fixed, and for each stratum $1\le s \le S$, \begin{itemize} \item[(i)] the number of units in stratum $s$ goes to infinity, \item[(ii)] Condition \ref{cond:fp_conti} or \ref{cond:fp_discrete} holds for units within stratum $s$. \end{itemize} \end{condition}